Honeyside/honeyside-cli/README.md

 * Run `envato login` to authenticate against Envato API.

+* Run `envato clone [item_id] [purchase_code]` to download an item.
+The item must have been made available on EPM by its author.

+* Run `envato clone [item_id] -` to download an item if you are the author of such item (no purchase code required).

 * Run `envato check-purchase [purchase_code]` or `envato purchase [purchase_code]` to verify one of your purchases, given the purchase code.

 * Run `envato check-sale [purchase_code]` or `envato sale [purchase_code]` to verify one of your sales, given the purchase code.

 * Run `envato archive` to create a zip archive with the current folder.
 It will use version and name from `package.json` (from the current folder).
 You can add a `.envatoignore` file to ignore files and folders.

+* Run `envato publish [item_id]` to publish an item.
+The item must already have been approved by Envato.
+It must be available on at least one marketplace.

+* Run `envato unpublish [item_id]` to unpublish an item.
+You must own the item to remove it from EPM.

 ## Contributing